-Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimers.

-Redistributions in binary form must reproduce the above

-copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimers in the documentation and/or other materials provided with the distribution.

-Neither the name of Google Inc. nor the names of its

-contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+Neither the names of the University of Illinois, NCSA, nor the names of its contributors may be used to endorse or promote products derived from this Software without specific prior written permission.
+THE SOFTWARE IS PROVIDED